 Individual sensitivity to plastic odors or tastes can vary wildly, but if you experience any unpleasant odor or taste, or notice discoloration from using sports drinks or other liquids in your bottle, wash your bottle thoroughly.
 Soaking with a baking soda solution can be especially effective for unpleasant odors.
 If odor persists please contact the customer service department at 800-440-0358 for a replacement.

-Polar Bottle® Ergo can safely handle warm liquids and the insulating properties will keep your warm drinks warm longer as well.
-Please use caution and discretion when using the Polar Bottle® Ergo for warm liquids, as it can be easy to burn yourself.
+While the Polar Bottle® Sport is designed to insulate cold liquids, it can safely handle warm liquids and the insulating properties will keep your warm drinks warm longer as well.
+The insulation also help prevent water from freezing in the winter.
 We do not recommend using the bottle for liquids that are too hot to drink comfortably.

 The Polar Bottle® has a standard 63mm diameter mouth, so if you prefer another company’s cap, you can easily replace the Polar Bottle® cap.
 Our free cap replacement guarantee naturally does not extend to other companies’ products.